oscal-compass/compliance-trestle/docs/cli.md

 ```

-`dist` directory will contain the assembled version of the models located on the source model directories (at the project root level) which are: `catalogs`, `profiles`, `target-definitions`, `component-definitions`, `system-security-plans`, `assessment-plans`, `assessment-results` and `plan-of-action-and-milestones`.
+`dist` directory will contain the assembled version of the models located on the source model directories (at the project root level) which are: `catalogs`, `profiles`, `component-definitions`, `system-security-plans`, `assessment-plans`, `assessment-results` and `plan-of-action-and-milestones`.
 The assumption is that each of the OSCAL files within this folder is ready to be read by external 3rd party tools.

 ### Support for subdivided document structures